Tell the Truth!: Beginning of political activity

-Several observers commented that the campaign is related to future presidential elections and can become a resource for nominating a presidential candidate.
-Before 2 September Uladzimir Niaklajeu denied all the assumptions that he will be nominating his candidature or said that he will make a decision no sooner than the elections will be officially announced.
+In 2010, several observers have speculated that the campaign was linked to the then-upcoming presidential elections and could serve as a platform for nominating a presidential candidate.
+Until 2 September, Niaklajeu denied any that he would run for president, and stated that he would not make a decision until the elections were officially announced.

 On 19 July on the meeting with Belarusian businessmen Niaklajeu announced that he is planning to become a delegate of 4th All-Belarusian National Assembly, which was supposed to take place in fall 2010.
 He assumed that it will be enough to collect 20 thousand signatures of citizens.
 In his interview for newspaper Belarusians and Market Niaklajeu agreed that this step means that the campaign is moving from the field of social activity into political field.

 On 27 August, the sub-total of the activity of the campaign was made.
 On the press conference, the organisers informed the reporters that 80 actions in 33 cities and towns were organised for a period since the campaign was started.
 As a result, 55 thousand signatures were collected under demands to solve a series of local problems.
 Uladzimir Niaklajeu declared that the activists managed to attract the attention of citizens of Belarus with their initiatives and social emphasis of the campaign helped people to better understand that it is necessary to solve problems on global level, in the country scale.
 He stated that many local bureaucrats are sympathizing with the campaign "Tell the Truth!"

-On 2 September 2010 on the air of radio station "Moscow Echo" Niaklajeu announced his plans to stand for presidential elections in Belarus in the future election campaign.
-On 23 September he filed an application for registering an initiative group for presidential candidate nomination.
-The group was headed by one of the closest companions of Niaklajeu in "Tell the Truth!" campaign Andrej Dmitriev.
-The total of initiative group was 3275 people, 193 829 signatures were collected for nominating Niaklajeu.
-According to official data, which Niaklajeu and his supporters claim to be falsified, 1,78% of voters voted for Niaklajeu.
+On 2 September 2010, Niaklajeu announced his intention to run for president of Belarus in the elections on the Echo of Moscow radio station.
+On 23 September, he filed an application to register an initiative group to nominate him as a presidential candidate.
+The group was headed Andrej Dmitriev, one of Niaklajeu's closest associates in Tell the Truth.
+The initiative group consisted of 3,275 members, and 193,829 signatures were collected in support of Niaklajeu's nomination.
+According to official data, which Niaklajeu and his supporters dispute as falsified, 1.78% of those who came to the polls voted for Niaklajeu.